Camphul/Trampoline/ROADMAP.md

 - redo jwt mechanism
 - trampoline-core will be refactored to trampoline-core
 - models and web related services in trampoline-core will be moved to trampoline-web-rest
+- trampoline-security-logging needs to be better(the architecture is not really scalable atm, maybe use SPeL for formatting messages).